janpisl/deforestation/README.md

 DETER
 - based on data from multiple sensors,
-- updated with every new acquisition,
+- updated with every new acquisition, but published monthly?
 - manually verified,
 - polygons
 - managed by INPE,